 What happens over time

-The first month, you get a number.
-Just a starting point.
+The first month, you get a number, a starting point.
 It might be lower than you hoped or higher than you feared.
 Either way, you now know.

 The second month, you get something more powerful: a direction.
 Your net worth went up $1,200, or down $400, or stayed flat.
-Now you're not just looking at a number.
-You're looking at a trajectory.
+Now you're looking at a trajectory, not just a number.

 By month three or four, you start to notice a difference.
-You start making small decisions differently -- not because you're forcing discipline, but because the number is in your head now.
-The subscription you keep meaning to cancel.
-The extra $200 you could move to savings.
-The debt payment you could round up.
-None of these changes are dramatic.
-All of them are driven by visibility.
+You start making small decisions differently, not because you're forcing discipline, but because the number is in your head now.
+You cancel the subscription you kept meaning to cancel, move an extra $200 to savings, or round up a debt payment.
+None of these changes are dramatic, but all of them are driven by visibility.

 Why net worth tracking beats budgeting for anxiety